philipturner/molecular-renderer/README.md

 ## Installation

 Various simulators are used in CAD workflows.
 OpenMM is always required.
-Remaining simulators are only needed for mechanosynthesis work.
+Others are only needed for mechanosynthesis work.

 | Library | Type | Mac | Linux | Windows |
 | ------- | ---- | --- | ----- | ------- |